Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Methodology

-We added $\mathcal{L}_{ATT}$ to debias the features to remove variation in scores that were previously handled with a variable threshold.
-Further, a byproduct is these features that preserve identity information without containing knowledge of subgroup-- a critical concern in the privacy and protection of biometric data.
+We added $\mathcal{L}_{ATT}$ to de-bias the features to remove variation in scores previously handled with a variable threshold.
+Furthermore, a byproduct {is} these features that preserve identity information without knowledge of subgroups -- a critical concern in the privacy and protection of biometric data.

-There are three groups of parameters (\ie $\Theta_M$, $\Theta_{ID}$, and $\Theta_{ATT}$) required to be optimized by the objective (Fig.~\ref{fig:framework}).
-Both the identity classifier $C_{ID}$ and attribute classifier $C_{ATT}$ are used to find a feature space that remains accurate to identity and not for subgroup by minimizing the empirical risk of $\mathcal{L}_{ID}$ and $\mathcal{L}_{ATT}$:
+There are three groups of parameters (\ie $\Theta_M,$ {$\Theta_{ID},$} and $\Theta_{ATT}$) optimized by the objective (Fig.~\ref{fig:framework}). {Both classifiers, the identity $C_{ID}$ and the attribute $C_{ATT},$} are used to find a feature space that remains accurate to identity and not for subgroup by minimizing the empirical risk of $\mathcal{L}_{ID}$ and $\mathcal{L}_{ATT}$:

-It is important to note that the task of $\mathcal{L}_{ATT}$ is to be incorrect (\ie learn a mapping that contains no knowledge of subgroup).
-Thus, a gradient reversal layer~\cite{ganin2015unsupervised} that acts as the identity during the forward pass, while inverting the sign of the gradient back-propagated with a scalar $\lambda$ as the adversarial loss during training:
+Thus, a gradient reversal layer~\cite{ganin2015unsupervised} that acts as the identity during the forward pass while inverting the sign of the gradient {back-propagated} with a scalar $\lambda$ as the adversarial loss during training:

 Although the proposed learning scheme is simple, it proved effective for both objectives we seek to solve.
-The effectiveness is clearly demonstrated in the results and analysis.
+Next, we illustrate the effectiveness of the results and provide an analysis.